GREEK MYTHOLOGY, THE FALL OF ROME, & MINOANS AND MYCENAEANS (ONLINE)

-Steve Kershaw is the author and tutor of Oxford University's Greek Mythology Online Course.
+Steve Kershaw is the author and tutor of Oxford University's Greek Mythology, The Fall of Rome, and Minoans and Mycenaeans Online Courses.

 What are Greek myths?
 How can we interpret them?
 Why are they still so powerful?
 How much history do they contain?
 How do they differ from legends and fairy tales?
 Who told them and why?
 Did the Trojan War really happen?
 What might lie behind the tales of Odysseus and the Cyclops, Prometheus, Perseus and Medusa, or the myth of Atlantis?
 Are the myths damaged history, allegories, or reflections of the inner workings of our minds?
 By going back to the original texts (in translation), and the analysis of ancient works of art, this course will explore some of these fascinating tales from the past and evaluate various ways in which scholars have tried to make sense of them from antiquity to the present day.